 Sometimes referred to as a 457B plan.
 The 457 plan is a type of nonqualified, tax advantaged deferred compensation retirement plan that is available for governmental and certain non-governmental employers in the U.S. In other words, this is a program that allows you to defer compensation on a pre-tax basis through payroll deduction.
 Employees can choose between VALIC (Variable Annuity Life Insurance Company) and Nationwide Retirement Solutions.

-- Employees receive 13 paid holidays as follows: New Years’ Day, Martin Luther King, Jr’s Birthday, Good Friday, President’s Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving (2 days) and Christmas (2 days) and New Year’s Eve.
+Employees receive 13 paid holidays as follows: New Years’ Day, Martin Luther King, Jr’s Birthday, Good Friday, President’s Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving (2 days), Christmas (2 days), and New Year’s Eve.

 ANNUAL LEAVE (excluding Sr. Management and Public Safety Personnel):